marcduiker/building-a-resilient-workflow-with-durable-functions/labs/1_prerequisites.md

-# Prerequisites
+# Lab 1 - Prerequisites

 ## Goal

-The goal of this lab is to very that the required SDK, IDE and tools are installed.
+The goal of this lab is to very that the required SDKs, IDE and tooling are installed.

 ## Steps